Ways We Help

 A Brief History of Lexington House

-1948: First Clubhouse is established: Fountain House, New York City, NY.
+1948: First Clubhouse established, Fountain House in New York City, NY.

-1970s -mid 1980’s: The original Lexington House founded by Oaklawn Psychiatric Center was located in the YWCA Lexington Building 120 Lexington Ave, Elkhart.
-It was a community resource program with some similar characteristics to the Clubhouse Model.
+1970s to mid-1980’s: The original Lexington House, founded by Oaklawn Psychiatric Center, was located in the YWCA Lexington Building, 120 Lexington Ave, Elkhart, IN.
+It was a community resource program with similar characteristics to the Clubhouse Model.

-2018: A working group formatted and initiated the first steps in having a Clubhouse in Elkhart City.
+2018: A working group formed and initiated the first steps in having a Clubhouse in the city of Elkhart.

 January: A steering committee formed with members who work in the following agencies: United Way, Faith Mission, Beacon Health, Elkhart Housing Authority, Heart City Health, City of Elkhart Police, Elkhart City Homeless Coalition, Elkhart County Superior Court, National Alliance on Mental Health, Guidance Ministries, and Oaklawn Psychiatric Center.